adrian-evo/robotframework-sikulixlibrary/README.md

 # Known Issues

-- When using Py4J, libdoc will not generate library documentation within IDE, e.g. RED - Robot Editor or Eclipse with RED, maybe also not within Visual Studio Code with Robocorp plugins.
-The workaround is to start manually SikuliX Py4J server (see above), then reload the library to generate the keyword documentation.
+- When using Py4J, libdoc will not generate library documentation within IDE, e.g. Visual Studio Code with Robocorp extension (Robot Framework Language Server).
+The workaround is to start manually SikuliX Py4J server (see above or run `java -jar sikulix.jar -p`), then reload the library to generate the keyword documentation.
+If not using pip install for this library, then the extension settings.json need to have pythonpath set to local robotframework-sikulixlibrary folder.

 - When generating library documentation within IDE, the library is instantiated with no arguments and it will look for sikulix.jar file within SIKULI_HOME environment variable defined directory, so make sure this file is there even if it is a duplicate of e.g. sikulixide-2.0.5.jar.
 Otherwise, it is also possible to manually generate the libspec with the following command, and copy it under project folder or PYTHONPATH: